Ford Ranger 3.2 Oil Pump Priming

 PLEASE NOTE: This is a risky procedure so attempt it at your own risk!

-Important: Always ensure you use the same grade of oil and avoid mixing oils.
-Always use the best synthetic oil for your vehicle to ensure maximum protection from a cold start.
 This is an emergency procedure and not the normal oil-changing process.
 Only attempt this if you have allowed the engine oil of the 3.2 diesel engine to drain for longer than 10 minutes.

 3.2 Liter Ford Ranger Engine Oil Capacity

-The engine oil capacity of the 3.2 Ford Ranger and Mazda BT 50 is 9.8 Liters (Including the oil filter).
 You want to ensure you use only the best engine oil for your 3.2 diesel engine, especially if you drive in lots of stop-start traffic in the city.
-City traffic is hell-on-earth for engine oil so only use the best.

-Castrol MAGNATEC STOP-START 5W-30 A5 is a fully synthetic engine oil suitable for use in automotive gasoline and diesel engines where the manufacturer recommends an ACEA A5/B5, API SN/CF, ILSAC GF-4 or earlier specification 5W-30 lubricant.
+Castrol MAGNATEC STOP-START 5W-30 A5 is a fully synthetic engine oil suitable for use in automotive gasoline and diesel engines.

-Ford Ranger 3.2 Oil Pump Recall
+Ford Ranger 3.2 Oil Pump Priming Recall

 Ford Ranger 3.2 Engine Oil Specifications